curityio/account-linking-recipes/doc/4-migrating-to-passwordless-behavior.md

 ![Register Device](../images/4-migrating-to-passwordless-behavior/register-device.png)

-Users cannot register with only a Webauthn key, since applications need details such as a user name.\
+To onboard to Webauthn, the user must first authenticate with an existing credential.\
-So after email identification the user is prompted to create an account and authenticate with an initial password:
+In the example scenario this involves logging in with the password:

 ![Webauthn Create Account](../images/4-migrating-to-passwordless-behavior/webauthn-create-account.png)